ThomasPortolano/learning-journal/README.md

 Responsive design is implementing using relative units and flex.
 I might try to develop a 2nd version using grid layout (still hugely hypothetical).

 What's left to build in this project:
-- Article template
+- ~~Article template~~
-- About me template
+- ~~About me template~~
 - The whole set of larger screen templates (home, article, about me)
-- Replacing hard coded articles by articles stored in a separate data.js, to store articles content.
+- ~~Replacing hard coded articles by articles stored in a separate data.js, to store articles content.~~
+- Creating a logic to handle different rendering if the article is "featured" or if it is a "sub-article"

 Happy Coding!